 Participation in campus activities beyond the classroom is encouraged in order to complement college academic programs and to enhance students' educational experiences.
 Through exposure to and participation in intellectual, vocational, cultural, recreational, and social programs, students may explore their potential as individuals and develop meaningful relationships with others.
-For more information, contact the Office of Student Life in the Coats Campus Center at 541-383-7590 or visit the student life website.
+For more information, contact the Student Life in Coats Campus Center at 541-383-7590 or visit the Student Life page.

 The College seeks to provide opportunities for students to study abroad while earning COCC transfer credit.
-Visit the Study Abroad website for specific offerings.
+Visit the Study Abroad page for specific offerings.

 Programs include Spring Quarter in Barcelona where students experience Spanish life, language, and culture while living and studying in bilingual Barcelona, the heart of Catalonia.
 Students live in shared apartments among other international students while enjoying a seaside temperate climate in the home of Gaudi’s fanciful art and architecture.

 The College contracts with the National Student Clearinghouse for transcript orders.
-Official or unofficial transcripts are requested through the National Student Clearinghouse or by submitting the transcript request form by email, Postal Service mail, or fax to Admissions and Records.
-The National Student Clearing House link, the Transcript Request form, and additional information can be found on the transcript request webpage.
+Official or unofficial transcripts are requested through the National Student Clearinghouse or by submitting the transcript request form in-person, email, Postal Service mail, or fax to Admissions and Records.
+The National Student Clearinghouse link, the Transcript Request form, and additional information can be found on the transcript request webpage.